1 – Value for Money

 The dockyard of Alanya (Tersane) is widely considered to be the first built in all of the Mediterranean region.
 Constructed in 1227, it has a width of 56 metres and a maximum depth of 44 metres.

-Further Afield – Alanya is ideally located as a base from which to explore further afield and there are numerous tour operators offering 1 – 3 day excursions to some of Turkey’s most famous sites.
+Further Afield – Alanya is an ideal base from which to explore further afield and there are numerous tour operators offering excursions to some of Turkey’s most famous sites.
 These include:

 Pamukkale – Derived from natural springs on a plateau that overlooks the ancient (and remarkably preserved) city of Hierapolis, calcite-rich waters have created a stunning ‘cotton castle’ landscape made up of mineral forests, petrified waterfalls and a series of terraced basins.